YottaDB/YDBDoc/MessageRecovery/errors.rst

 SETZDIR
 --------------------

-SETZDIR, Cannot change working directory to xxxx.
+SETZDIR, Cannot change working directory to xxxx

 Run Time Error: This indicates that there is an invalid directory specified in the SET $ZDIR=<xxxx> command.
 The accompanying message indicates the exact cause of the failure.